-The impairment test required the comparison of the carrying value of the net assets of the income generating unit (Cadent Gas Limited) and its recoverable amount.
+The impairment test required the comparison of the carrying value of the net assets of the cash generating unit (Cadent Gas Limited) and its recoverable amount.

-The recoverable amount of the cash generating unit was determined from value-in-use calculations.
-The key assumptions for the value-in-use calculation are those regarding the underlying cash flows, discount rate, inflation and terminal value cashflow.
+Recoverable amount is defined as the higher of fair value less costs of disposal or estimated value-in-use at the date the impairment review is undertaken.
+The recoverable amount of the cash generating unit was determined from the value-in-use calculations.
+The key assumptions for the value-in-use calculation are those regarding the underlying cash flows, including the period and rate over which the regulatory asset is depreciated, discount rate, regulatory weighted average cost of capital, inflation and terminal value cashflow.